YC-Goh/fcc-js-projects/readme.md

 Completed projects are then to be uploaded to some public repository and the link submitted to FCC.
 This serves as that repository for my five projects for the FCC Front-End Development Libraries certification.

+Most things are not pretty at all.
+My intention is to come back and beautify things using Bootstrap.js and/or SCSS later.